anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 Figure 4 in Section 4, _Variadic Neurons_, of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).

-When one has unlimited number of inputs and outputs, it is convenient for them to have the same shape, and so one would like to pick a sufficiently universal shape to cover a variety of needs.
+When one has unlimited number of inputs and outputs, it is convenient for all those inputs and outputs to be of the same kind, and so one would like to pick a sufficiently universal kind to cover a variety of needs.

 We choose nested dictionaries with numbers as their final values, that is, we choose